RUCKBReasoning/SpreadsheetBench/README.md

 }
 ```

-## Contact
+## Maintenance

-If you have any questions, we encourage you to either create Github issues or get in touch with us at <zeyaoma@ruc.edu.cn> or <zbhmint@bit.edu.cn>.
+RUC KBReasoning group will maintain this benchmark in the long term.
+We will continue to update the benchmark to fix labelling errors, instructions, or other necessary modifications, and all data will be versioned.
+We also welcome all contributors interested in our benchmark.
+If you have any questions or want to extend/augment/build on/contribute to the dataset, feel free to contact us via Github or E-mail (<zeyaoma@ruc.edu.cn>, <zbhmint@bit.edu.cn>).